microsoft/ccf-app-samples/data-reconciliation-app/docs/demo-guidance.md

 Start the demo by running `make demo` or `make demo-docker` in the `data-reconciliation-app` path.

+This part of the demo has started the network and deployed the app.
+The network is running with 3 members, and the app is deployed with the constitution defined [here](../governance/constitution/), which means that all members have equal votes on decisions, and unanimous approval is required to advance proposals.
+All members have been activated.

 ```bash
 ▶️ Starting sandbox...
 💤 Waiting for sandbox . . .
 (23318)